khimo/khimo.github.io/index.md

 & Olufsen** products alongside with the most popular Home Automation brands.

 Out of the box, **BeoLiving Intelligence** comes in **ESSENTIAL** mode: easy to configure, install and start living the experience.
-But this is just a sample of all what **BeoLiving Intelligence** can do: by upgrading to **BeoLiving Intelligence PRO** through a one-time paid license fee, you will have access to a full professional smart home solution.
+But this is just a sample of all what **BeoLiving Intelligence** can do.

+By upgrading to **BeoLiving Intelligence PRO** through a one-time paid license fee, you will have access to a full professional smart home solution.

 The next table shows the comparison between **BeoLiving Intelligence ESSENTIAL** and **BeoLiving Intelligence PRO**: